Refugees welcome - some kind of a blog

 In Thessaloniki many people are living in the streets.
 From 1 June thousands of recognized refugees across Greece and about 2000 in Thessaloniki are in danger of being evicted from their accommodation in state-sponsored structures and will lose their financial support.

 Many organisations are still working on a low-level, so there is not enough support for them.
-We try to find ways to support the homeless refugees as well as the families who lost / will lose their houses.
+We try to find ways to support the homeless refugees as well as the families who lost / will lose their houses or live under difficult conditions in houses (without furniture or financial support).

 We are already giving supplies (food, clothes, blankets, sleeping bags or hygiene products) that have been donated by Greek people or international private organisations.
 There are not many funds from European organisations, so we still need private donations.
 THANK YOU!